andrewQwer/HappyToothPages/README.md

       browser, provide analytics, remember information about you such as your language preference or login information.
     </li>
     <li>Company: when this policy mentions “Company,” “we,” “us,” or “our,” it refers to
-      Ticko: Brush Time, that is responsible for your information under this Privacy Policy.
+      Ticko: Toothbrushing Timer, that is responsible for your information under this Privacy Policy.
     </li>
     <li>Country: where
-      Ticko: Brush Time or the owners/founders of
+      Ticko: Toothbrushing Timer or the owners/founders of
-      Ticko: Brush Time are based, in this case is Poland
+      Ticko: Toothbrushing Timer are based, in this case is Poland
     </li>
     <li>Customer: refers to the company, organization or person that signs up to use the
-      Ticko: Brush Time Service to manage the relationships with your consumers or service users.
+      Ticko: Toothbrushing Timer Service to manage the relationships with your consumers or service users.
     </li>
     <li>Device: any internet connected device such as a phone, tablet, computer or any other device that can be used to
       visit
-      Ticko: Brush Time and use the services.
+      Ticko: Toothbrushing Timer and use the services.
     </li>
     <li>IP address: Every device connected to the Internet is assigned a number known as an Internet protocol (IP)
       address.
 These numbers are usually assigned in geographic blocks.
 An IP address can often be used to identify the location from which a device is connecting to the Internet.</li>
     <li>Personnel: refers to those individuals who are employed by
-      Ticko: Brush Time or are under contract to perform a service on behalf of one of the parties.
+      Ticko: Toothbrushing Timer or are under contract to perform a service on behalf of one of the parties.
     </li>
     <li>Personal Data: any information that directly, indirectly, or in connection with other information — including a
       personal identification number — allows for the identification or identifiability of a natural person.</li>
     <li>Service: refers to the service provided by
-      Ticko: Brush Time as described in the relative terms (if available) and on this platform.
+      Ticko: Toothbrushing Timer as described in the relative terms (if available) and on this platform.
     </li>
     <li>Third-party service: refers to advertisers, contest sponsors, promotional and marketing partners, and others who
       provide our content or whose products or services we think may interest you.</li>
     <li>Website:
-      Ticko: Brush Time's site, which can be accessed via this URL:
+      Ticko: Toothbrushing Timer's site, which can be accessed via this URL:
     </li>
     <li>You: a person or entity that is registered with
-      Ticko: Brush Time to use the Services.
+      Ticko: Toothbrushing Timer to use the Services.
     </li>
   </ul>
   </p>